-Tacking refers to stitching or using some other means to keep fabric layers together temporarily in preperation for stitching before the final permanent sewing or as a means of marking before stitching.
+Tacking refers to stitching or using some other means to keep fabric layers together temporarily in preparation for stitching before the final permanent sewing or as a means of marking before stitching.

 Why do we make Tack stitches ?

-Maybe you donot want to make obvious markings on your precious fabric or may be it is dryclean only fabric and you donot want to touch even a drop of water to remove difficult marks; maybe it is a heavily beaded/sequined fabric; may be it is an open loose weave fabric and you cannot mark any other way; maybe your chalk is missing and you have rusty pins; maybe you have more than one layer of fabric in which the markings have to be exact.
+Maybe you do not want to make obvious markings on your precious fabric or maybe it is dryclean only fabric and you do not want to touch even a drop of water to remove difficult marks; maybe it is a heavily beaded/sequined fabric; maybe it is an open loose weave fabric and you cannot mark any other way; maybe your chalk is missing and you have rusty pains; maybe you have more than one layer of fabric in which the markings have to be exact.

 How to make the Tailor’s tack stitch

 Step 1 Keep the pattern paper on top of the fabric layers